 Applying for a passport for a child of legal age

-The child must come in person, with the same documents as above, but will fill out the passport and ID/citizenship card applications him or herself.
+The adult must come in person, with the same documents as above, but he will fill out the passport and the ID/citizenship card applications by himself.

-- 3 passport photographs fulfilling the specifications provided on the Consulate’s website.
+- 3 passport photographs fulfilling the specifications provided on the Consulate website.

 - A French proof of identity.

 In April 2019, the waiting time for a passport was under two weeks.
-ID cards take much longer but are not critical for travelling.
+ID cards took much longer but are not critical for travelling.

-In Columbia, military service, which lasts 12 to 18 months, is mandatory for all male Columbian citizens of legal age (18 years), in accordance with Article 11, Law 1867 of 4 August 2017.
+In Colombia, military service, which lasts 12 to 18 months, is mandatory for all male Colombian citizens of legal age (18 years), in accordance with Article 11, Law 1867 of 4 August 2017.

-For adopted men of legal age to comply with Columbian legislation, they must be able to justify their French military obligations.
+For adopted men of legal age to comply with Colombian legislation, they must be able to justify of their French military obligations.

 They must also be in possession of the Cedula de Ciudadania, or at least have its number (to be given when applying).

-Then register on the following website, www.libretamilitar.mil.co and upload the required documents.
+Then they register on the following website: www.libretamilitar.mil.co and upload the required documents.